MEEM Foundation Celebrates its 10th Foundation Day

-The event began with Aasif Mujtaba taking the stage to speak about the importance of the Meem Foundation.
-Mujtaba highlighted that Meem is not just an organization, but a thought—a vision for change.
-He stated, “Meem is a thought that you can get up and work, you can bring about change.”
+The first speaker, Aasif Mujtaba taking the stage to speak about the importance of the MEEM Foundation.
+Mujtaba highlighted that MEEM is not just an organization, but a thought—a vision for change.
+He stated, “MEEM is a thought that you can get up and work, you can bring about change.”

 His words emphasized the foundation’s core belief in active participation and the collective effort to bring about meaningful transformation in society.